-It’s that time of year again – the last few weeks of the summer holidays.
-Yes, we love having our children home with us, spending quality time together is important, but after a few weeks it can all get a little bit too much.
+It’s that time of year again – the Easter holidays.
+Yes, we love having our children home with us, spending quality time together is important, but what can we do to keep them occupied over the break?

 If you are sick of heading out to crazy play centres and busy theme parks, you might be looking for some more relaxed ways to keep the kids busy.
 Am I right?

-Yes – then make sure to keep reading below, for all my best ideas for keeping the kids occupied without heading out to any attractions.
+Yes – then make sure to keep reading below, for all our best ideas for keeping the kids happy for two weeks.

 On days when you just don’t feel like leaving the house, having a craft day with your little ones is ideal.
 The best thing about craft days is that there are so many things that you can do, and most of which are fairly, easy.